-- 1. Fellowship sponsor requirements - a.
+- a.
 Submit Fellowship Enrollment Form to the Council for each fellow within 1 week of the fellow's first day in the Fellowship (refer to Post-Graduate Fellowship Enrollment Form, AA-30) as directed by COA staff. - b.
 Submit enrollment fee for each fellow (see Fee Schedule). - c.
 Submit a Fellowship Enrollments Summary spreadsheet in order to facilitate Council tracking of fellowship cohorts.
-This summary must be updated for each fellow or cohort that is enrolled. - 2.
-Council actions - a.
+This summary must be updated for each fellow or cohort that is enrolled.

+- a.
 Check enrollment form for completeness. - b.
 Maintain a copy of the Fellowship Enrollments Summary spreadsheet in the fellowship's COAccess portal. - c.
 Request additional information or documentation as necessary.